 Pagans are much more open-minded about sexuality in general.
 They view sexuality as a personal choice and would be personally responsible for choices such as practicing safe sex, using birth control, and adult consent.

-Unfortunately, yes, there are a few small minority groups that are not inclusive and quite narrow-minded- but I would not call them pagans.
+Sadly, these few small minority groups are not inclusive and quite narrow-minded- but I would not call them pagans.
 Rather they appropriate a part of a religious tradition for their narrow viewpoint.

 The ancient Celtic calendar is based on a lunar schedule and contains thirteen months in the year.
 In modern paganism, we united the lunar phases with the Gregorian calendar to give us a definitive time period.